Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon Pro Duo should in theory perform quite a bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon Pro Duo should in theory be much superior to the Radeon Vega Frontier Edition overall. (explain)

-Texel RateThe Radeon Pro Duo is quite a bit (about 45%) better at anisotropic filtering than the Radeon Vega Frontier Edition. (explain)
+Texel RateThe Radeon Pro Duo is a lot (more or less 45%) more effective at texture filtering than the Radeon Vega Frontier Edition. (explain)

-Pixel RateThe Radeon Pro Duo should be much (more or less 45%) more effective at AA than the Radeon Vega Frontier Edition, and also should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon Pro Duo should be quite a bit (more or less 45%) faster with regards to anti-aliasing than the Radeon Vega Frontier Edition, and should be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison